-Bobby Cannavale On Stage - Theater Credits, Bio and Tickets
+Bobby Cannavale On Stage - Theatre Credits, Bio and Tickets

-He attended St. Michael's Catholic School and became an altar boy and member of the choir and also took part in school productions of The Music Man and Guys and Dolls.
+He attended St. Michael's Catholic School, where he became an altar boy, member of the choir, and member of school productions of The Music Man and Guys and Dolls.
 After a brief stint in Puerto Rico, he moved to Margate, Florida and attended Coconut Creek High School.
 After graduation, he returned to New Jersey in the hopes of launching a professional career in acting.

-Mr. Cannavale returned to Broadway to star as John d'Agata in the world premiere of The Lifespan of a Fact from September 20, 2018 through to January 13, 2019 at Studio 54.
+Mr. Cannavale returned to Broadway to star as John D'Agata in the world premiere of The Lifespan of a Fact from September 20, 2018 through January 13, 2019 at Studio 54.